smokingpun/smokingpun.github.io/_posts/2017-06-23-Content-strategy-drive-growth.md

 I'll be the first to acknowledge that big corporations like this one have their work cut out: there are a lot of different customer groups potentially interested in what they are doing.
 However, a quick glance at the homepage gives me the impression that it has been carved up to satisfy the broadcast requirements of the company rather than to satisfy customers.

 The homepage is heavy on links to PR releases.
 The financial team have managed to get seven clustered links included.
-Further down we have a publications and videos where the marketing and social media team get to showcase their stuff.
+Further down we have publications and videos where the marketing and social media team get to showcase their stuff.
 And we have a 'traditional' top and secondary navigation and an enormous footer menu.

 Presumably that's at least three or four teams in the company that are happy-ish.
 They have real estate on the homepage.
 The most important page right?